GitHub Oauth private repo access

 Copy the text string token and SSH into the remote system where access is desired.
 Configure the global user Git config to use the Oauth token for the desired GitHub organization or user.

-The text OauthToken is replaced with the actual Oauth token string from GitHub.
+The text OauthToken is replaced with the actual Oauth token string copied from GitHub.

 Related: Git pull HTTPS push SSH